0PkCk0/Mobile_Metherological_Station/AI_detection/README.md

 (Note: Installing ESP-IDF as an extension, especially in tools like Visual Studio and Eclipse, is easier.)

 ### Installation and Configuration
-Installation instructions can be found at [URL].
+Installation instructions can be found at https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/.
 I recommend installing it with Visual Studio Code, as all my documentation is based on this setup.
-Once installed, follow these steps:

-### Create a new project, ensuring that the target device is set to ESP32S3 via USB to avoid potential errors.
-Choose a simple "hello world" project template from the ESP repositories and modify it to suit your needs.

 ### Libraries/Dependencies
 There are two main ways to add libraries to your project:

-#### Direct Download:
-You can directly download the required libraries using the following command in the ESP-IDF terminal: \
-idf.py download ... \
-Or
-#### write inside the file sdkbuild...

-The dependencies for this project include:
 TensorFlow
 ESP Cam
 ESP LCD